jsullivan2847/Hide-and-Seek/README.md

 <br />
 <br />
 ----
 One of my favorite parts of this game is that the vast amount of streeet views in a place as densely documented as Lower Manhattan includes lots of user uploaded panoramas.
-This ends up dropping the user in homes, restaurants, bookstores, office buildings, and even weddings.
+This ends up dropping the user in homes, restaurants, bookstores, boats, the inside of cars,office buildings, and even weddings.

+**Some greatest hits I encountered while building and testing below:**

 <iframe src="https://www.google.com/maps/embed?pb=!4v1724182017995!6m8!1m7!1sCAoSLEFGMVFpcE1wbFNndldOOWx2OXAzM2dYV180REtJSXVMWHNvVm5wU3djZGxZ!2m2!1d40.65765102834195!2d-73.99548082221943!3f177.46071202082035!4f-21.535613323935877!5f0.4000000000000002" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>